pulp/pulp/docs/dev-guide/contributing/building.rst

 -dev branch of a project, those changes are released with the next alpha or beta.
 Once a beta is considered stable, the release candidate should be built from the tag that was generated during the build process of the stable beta.
 This guarantees that the RPMs generated will be exactly the same as the ones that were part of the stable beta.
+Similarly, a GA release should be built from the tag created by the release candidate.

 In some situations you want to include something extra on top of the stable beta.
 This could be documentation changes or a particular fix for an issue that was found after releasing the first